jddixon/xlreg_c/ghpDoc/index.md

 which cooperate as a set of intercommunicating servers.
 Each such server has two RSA keys.
 One, the **sig** key, is used for creating digital signatures.
-The other, the **comms** key, is used for encrypting communications; most often the comms key is used for creating keys for block ciphers.
+The other, the **comms** key, is used for encrypting communications.
+Most often the comms key is used for creating keys for block ciphers.
 That is, the comms key is used only for agreeing on the much faster block cipher key used during the rest of the communications session.